lucasa7733/lucasa7733.github.io/_posts/2018-12-14-project-reflection-13.md

 # My Understanding of the Flag Project

 If you look at my previous weekly reflection (posibbly week 5 or 6) you can see that we had an assignment to code our choice of flags in Pyret.
 I was able to make two flags, Germany and Ghana.
-I had a basic understanding of the project
+I had a basic understanding of the project, there weren't many problems that arouse other than trying to figure out how to translate the dimensions into code.
+For some reason I had a lot of trouble getting the DW and DR (diagonal whites and reds) to get on the proper angle I needed them to be in.
+Other than that it was a simple task given to by the teacher and helped me understand how to solve my own problems.

 # Code for the Flag